yossadh/yossadh.github.io/_drafts/2018-12-05-regarding-that-lab-notebook-part-1.md

 Don't get me wrong, Jupyter notebook is very useful and I still use it, but not for my *big picture* notebook.
 I find it better to have one notebook of say, a particular data processing from raw data with some docking scores, to pretty graphs, to final selection to be passed on to a collaborator.
 I think Jupyter notebook would better fit work that is more scripting-heavy e.g. non-structural bioinformatics and/or deals with an enormous amount of data e.g. data science, astronomy.

-I also still use pen and paper for scratchpad stuff: brainstorming, sketching ideas, immediate todo list, doubts, and other unpolished stuff.
+I also still use pen and paper as scratchpad: brainstorming, sketching ideas, immediate todo list, doubts, and other unpolished stuff.
 I would not abandon pen and paper yet, since the current research says that [pen is mightier than the keyboard](https://journals.sagepub.com/doi/abs/10.1177/0956797614524581) (but I will copy-paste that code snippet, thank you).

 Interestingly, what sticks for me as a big picture notebook is... wait for it... presentation slides!
 Wait, wait go back, don't go away.